VR51/Batch-Image-Text-Extractor/README.md

 # Instructions

 - Place the script in an empty directory
-- place images that contain text into the same directory
+- Place images that contain text into the same directory
-- run the script with `bash ./batch-image-text-extractor.sh`
+- Run the script with `bash ./batch-image-text-extractor.sh`

 Also, you could just make the script executable and then click it to activate it.